kghose/lego-scifi/10497-moc/Readme.md

 out on their own).
 The outer door hinges also needed reinforcement.
 I'm not happy with the sturdiness of prow of the ship: looking into reinforcement ideas.

+The jet pack launch rails look cool, but the pack sticks a bit when I close the doors.
+Need to find a way to nudge the pack up a tad when it is resting in the rails.

 ## 2022.09.22